 Breast: Screening and diagnostic mammography, breast ultrasound, breast MRI | Gynecology: Pelvic ultrasound, MRI | Obstetrical: Ultrasound | Breast: Stereotactic biopsy, ultrasound guided biopsy, MRI guided biopsy, Pre-operative localization | Gynecologic: Sonohysterography, hysterography | Obstetrics: Fetal MRI, 3D ultrasound, multidisciplinary consultation for fetal anomalies, Fetal Therapy Clinic

 The breast center is located in the Center for Health and Healing building 2 at the South Waterfront campus and opened in the spring of 2019.
 The breast center is located on the same floor as the breast surgery and oncology clinic.
 The center has 4 Hologic mammogram units, an upright Affirm biopsy unit and 2 dedicated breast ultrasound rooms.
-A screening reading room and diagnostic reading room include Hologic, Agfa, and Dynacad reading stations.
+The reading room has a screening area and diagnostic area with Hologic, Agfa, and Dynacad reading stations.
 Breast MRI is located at the main hospital on Marquam Hill.

 Endless outdoor recreational activities are easily accessible from the city.
 The ocean and mountains are less than 1-1/2 hours away.
 Metropolitan Portland has won many awards for city planning and offers the best of urban living without sacrificing the landscape.

 Our program is filled through 2019/2020 and 2020/2021 and we will be participating in the NRMP in Spring of 2020 to fill the 2021/2022 position.
-We are currently accepting applications through December 15th.
+Deadline for applications is December 31st.
 Interviews will take place in December, January and February.